elastic/search-ui/ADVANCED.md

 class SomeComponent extends React.Component {
   changeSorting = () => {
     const { options } = this.state;
-    // Mutating an existing object in state rather than creating a new /// one is bad ... since Sorting component is "Pure"
+    // Mutating an existing array in state rather than creating a new one is bad.
+Since Sorting component is "Pure"
-    // it won't update after call `setState` here. options.push("newOption");
+    // it won't update after calling `setState` here. options.push("newOption");
     this.setState({ options });
   };